samualtnorman/phone-number/README.md

  * `isInternational(): boolean` — Returns `true` if the phone number is being input in international format.
 In other words, returns `true` if and only if the parsed phone number starts with a `"+"`.

- * `getCountryCallingCode(): string` — Returns the ["country calling code"](#country-calling-code) part of the phone number.
+ * `getCallingCode(): string` — Returns the ["country calling code"](#country-calling-code) part of the phone number.
 Returns `undefined` if the number is not being input in international format.
 Returns "country calling code" for ["non-geographic"](#non-geographic) phone numbering plans too.

  * `getCountry(): string` — Returns a two-letter [country code](#country-code) of the phone number.
 Returns `undefined` for ["non-geographic"](#non-geographic) phone numbering plans.
 Returns `undefined` if no phone number has been input yet.